On the dynamics of a free vortex pair in the presence of a fixed vortex: Conclusions

 For $M\neq 0$, we confirm that there are no self-similar expansions or collisions, which contrasts markedly with the vortex motion in the case of $M=0$.
 In general for $M\neq 0$, we establish that a vortex motion can have one of the form:~(i) a fixed configuration, where vortices move in circular orbits around the fixed vortex in a collinear fashion, (ii) a bounded motion, where the free vortices asymptotically approach to a fixed configuration, (iii) a bounded vortex motion, where inter-vortex distances are periodic, and vortices oscillate between two distinct collinear configurations, and (iv) an unbounded vortex motion.
-Our analysis also elaborates that for an unbounded vortex motion, it is necessary that the free vortices being the counter-rotating pair, and irrespective of vortex circulations and initial conditions, the distance between the free vortices, $\mathcal{V}_1$ and $\mathcal{V}_2$, remains bounded from both sides.
-Furthermore, for the counter-rotating case, the necessary and sufficient condition for a vortex entrapment is that the initial quotient, i.e.,~$z_2/z_1|_{t=0}$, remains in the interior of the curve given by $\Psi(u,v)=\Psi(u_s,0)$ that encloses the origin, where $\Psi$ is given by~\eqref{Mneq0_levelcurve}, and $u_s$ is the unique real root of the polynomial $u^2-(\Gamma_2/\Gamma_0) u-1$ within $(-1,1)$.
+Our analysis also elaborates that for an unbounded vortex motion, it is necessary that the free vortices being the equal counter-rotating pair, and irrespective of vortex circulations and initial conditions, the distance between the free vortices, $\mathcal{V}_1$ and $\mathcal{V}_2$, remains bounded from both sides.
+Furthermore, for the equal counter-rotating case, the necessary and sufficient condition for a vortex entrapment is that the initial quotient, i.e.,~$z_2/z_1|_{t=0}$, remains in the interior of the curve given by $\Psi(u,v)=\Psi(u_s,0)$ that encloses the origin, where $\Psi$ is given by~\eqref{Mneq0_levelcurve}, and $u_s$ is the unique real root of the polynomial $u^2-(\Gamma_2/\Gamma_0) u-1$ within $(-1,1)$.
 The present analysis depends mainly on the tools of the dynamical system.
-The problem under study can be easily expanded to actual vortex structures arising in natural resources having stratification, for instance, ocean and atmosphere~\cite{reznik_kizner_2007,Kizner2014}, as well as to complicated geometries~\cite{Crowdy2006,DB2015,Sakajo2019}.
-Note that, the point vortex model also has a wide range of applications in physics, e.g.,~ Bose-Einstein condensate and quantum vortices~\cite{GPHS2018}.
-In the end, the present investigation paves the way for further studies that would attempt to answer many open problems regarding the vortex motion~\cite{Aref_1988}.